noahgibbs/madscience_gem/README.md

 leave behind a Chef temp directory (/var/chef on Linux or Mac OS X machines.)
 That's also why you need to run it as the administrator -- that and the fact that you're installing virtualization software, of course.

+### Running locally

+If you've cloned the madscience gem from GitHub and don't have it installed, you'll want to run it like this:

+   rvmsudo_secure_path=1 rvmsudo bundle exec bin/madscience

 ## License